ollieparsley/twitter-api-metrics/README.md

 ## Contributions

-To contribute please submit a PR and ensure you run `make qa` before submitting
+To contribute please submit a PR and ensure you run `make qa` before submitting to ensure tests are passing and the builds are working